andrew0030/PandoraCore/notes.md

 <hr/>

 Jank:
-- starting a game of chess creates triangles
 - Investigate if spectator mode is broken (found on fabric).
 Basically looking diagonally and holding 'W' resulted in sideways movement instead of diagonal (maybe not a bug and just vanilla jank?).
+- ~~starting a game of chess creates triangles~~
-- sometimes crashes when switching iris shaders
+- ~~sometimes crashes when switching iris shaders~~
-- crashes when disabling iris shaders
+- ~~crashes when disabling iris shaders~~
-- does not properly reload when enabling iris shaders
+- ~~does not properly reload when enabling iris shaders~~
-- shader patcher does not like full F3+T with iris
+- shader patcher does not like full F3+T with ~~iris~~ fabric
+- apparently there is some kind of known memory leak that needs to be fixed
+- game crashes in production on fabric if iris is present (need to move a mixin into loader modules)
+- move black hole shader out of data

 <hr/>